-Well-tended public spaces create a better quality of life that attracts tax-paying businesses and residents to communities.
+Well-tended public spaces create a better quality of life and attract businesses and residents to communities.
 Experts consider such spaces to be essential to creating sustainable communities.
 Run-down, litter-strewn spaces, however, signal lawlessness and lack of community spirit that can lead to crime and other negative behaviors.
 Communities that are actively involved in maintaining and beautifying their environment are far less likely to let their neighborhoods fall into these conditions.
 Love Your Block projects addressing neighborhood revitalization can act as a powerful force in preventing crime while promoting sustainability and community gathering.

 Want to Tell Us About Your Neighborhood?